 That’s right, the Riven Journals are back online!
 You can read more about them below or dive right in.
 I recommend beginning with either the middle Journal or the rightmost Journal, and leave the leftmost Journal for last – you need to solve the other four before you’ll know how to solve the leftmost one, which was actually the fifth & final Journal released.
 If you get stuck, here’s some hints, tips & solutions.
 Have fun!

-Wait, the Riven what-what?
+Wait, the Riven what-now?

 Okay, now that I know some backstory, what were they exactly?

-So, what happened to them, why were they taken down?
+So what happened to them, why were they taken down?

 How much like the original Riven Journals are they?

 The latest version dynamically scales pages so they’re not the size of a postage stamp on modern high-resolution monitors.
 To go with this, AI upscaling has been performed so they don’t look like a blurry blob at 4k – by hand treating each image manually with the paramaters individually tuned one at a time with care, and definitely not some quick bulk export.
 Despite my best efforts, I’ll be the first to admit that the upscaled versions aren’t always better than a basic blurry bicubic resize of the originals, but I think they look better more than 95% of the time.
 Don’t fret, purists; there’s a button to view the originals on every page & every puzzle (though some puzzles only update to reflect the change after your next action, such as clicking on pieces).
 That button’s also useful for investigating situations where the upscaled versions look weird because the original images lack sufficient detail for proper extrapolation, or where the originals also look weird and the upscales are faithfully replicating that oddity, too.
 More info about this on the blog post about that specific Riven Journals Upgrade!

 Help I’m stuck!
 Can you give me some hints?

 Just keep trying; it’s more satisfying for you when you finally get it on your own!
 If you’re completely stuck though, here’s some hints.